 Third, you don’t want to keep yanking the reader out of the present moment for too many flashbacks.
 You should use a light touch, to the point where the reader may not realize how many flashbacks you’ve employed as you take them through the story.
 Pick only the most important information to go into flashback and you should be fine.

-Finally, you want to be especially careful about flashback at the beginning of a story.
-I’d avoid them in the first chapter, if possible, because you want to hit the ground running with a really strong sense of the present moment in a novel.
+Finally, you want to be especially careful when you’re approaching how to start writing a book.
+I’d avoid flashbacks in the first chapter, if possible, because you want to hit the ground running with a really strong sense of the present moment in a novel.
 If your present moment is constantly being interrupted by flashbacks, the reader (who is brand new to your story) may not get an adequate foothold in your narrative and get as involved as they should be.

-Use a light touch and keep them relevant, and flashbacks can be your friends!
+Use a light touch and keep them relevant, and flashbacks in creative writing can be your friends!

-If you have a lot of backstory in your novel, and aren’t sure how to weave it in, hire me as your manuscript editor.
+Struggling with flashbacks in creative writing?
+Hire me as your manuscript editor.
 I’ll help you balance your action and information in a compelling way.